carldgosselin/virtual_reality/Project-4-Puzzler/PUZZLER - Summary and Process.md

 Getting the scale of the game right is important in the early stages of development as re-scaling at the end of the development process can take a lot more time and resources to fix.
 In virtual reality, the scale and speed of movement are core attributes to a good experience.

+## How to install

+Click <a href="https://github.com/carldgosselin/virtual_reality/blob/master/Project-4-Puzzler/build">here</a> and move the Puzzler apk file onto your favorite Android device and enjoy the experience.